BiTraP: Bi-directional Pedestrian Trajectory Prediction with Multi-modal Goal Estimation: Experiments and Results

 \subsection{Experiments on ETH-UCY Datasets}

 \xhdr{Baselines.} We compare our methods with five multi-modal baseline methods: S-GAN~\cite{gupta2018social}, SoPhie~\cite{sadeghian2019sophie}, S-BiGAT~\cite{kosaraju2019social}, PECNet~\cite{mangalam2020endpoint} and Trajectron++~\cite{salzmann2020trajectron++}.
 PECNet and Trajectron++ are most recent.
 PCENet is a goal-conditioned method using non-parametric distribution (thus directly comparable to our BiTraP-NP) while Trajectron++ uses a GMM trajectory distribution directly comparable to our BiTraP-GMM.
-Note that all baselines incorporate social information while our methods \textit{fully focus on investigating trajectory modeling and do no require social information input.}
+Note that the baselines incorporated social information while our method focuses on investigating goal-based trajectory modeling and do not require extra input such as social or scene information.

 \xhdr{Evaluation Metrics.} Following~\cite{gupta2018social,mangalam2020endpoint,sadeghian2019sophie}, we used best-of-20 trajectory ADE and FDE in meters as evaluation metrics.
-We also report Average and Final KDE-NLL (ANLL and FNLL) metrics as a supplement~\cite{thiede2019analyzing,salzmann2020trajectron++} to evaluate the predicted trajectory and goal distribution.
+We also report Average and Final KDE-NLL (ANLL and FNLL) metrics on 2000 sampled trajectories~\cite{thiede2019analyzing,salzmann2020trajectron++} to evaluate the predicted trajectory and goal distribution.

 \xhdr{Results.} Table~\ref{tab:eth_ucy_bom20} shows the best-of-20 ADE/FDE results across all methods.
 We observed that BiTraP-NP outperforms the state-of-the-art goal based method (PECNet) by a large margin ($\sim12\%-51\%$), demonstrating the effectiveness of our bi-directional decoder module.
 BiTraP-NP also obtains lower ADE/FDE on most scenes ($\sim12\%$-$24\%$ improvement) compared with Trajectron++.
 Our BiTraP-GMM model was trained using NLL loss, so it shows higher ADE/FDE results compared with BiTraP-NP.
 This is consistent with our FPV dataset observations in Section~\ref{sec:jaad-pie}.
 Nevertheless, BiTraP-GMM still achieves similar or better results than PECNet and Trajectron++.